 Note: Amavasya tithi is very unauspicious.
 So do not collect panchang for Amavasya dates from unknown sources.

 Magha Amavasya (Friday, January 24) is also observed as Mauni Amavasya.
 One should keep Maun vrat on this day to remove obstacles in his/her life.
 If it is not possible to remain silent then do not speak harsh words with your face.

-Phalgun Amavasya (Sunday, February 23) vrat is observed for happiness and peace in life.
+Phalgun Amavasya falls on Sunday, 23 February 2020.
+People observe this Amavasya vrat for happiness and peace in life.
 Along with this, tarpan and Shradh perform on this day for the peace of the ancestors.
 If it falls on the day of Monday, Tuesday, Thursday or Saturday; then it is more auspicious and fruitful.

 Chaitra Amavasya (Tuesday, March 4) – the Amavasya that falls on the Krishna paksha of Chaitra month.
 The person fast on Amavasya for his/her ancestors to attain salvation and peace.

 Vaishakh Amavasya (Wednesday, April 22); according to religious beliefs, the Treta Yuga started from this month.
 Due to this, the religious importance of Vaishakh Amavasya increases even more.
 In South India, Shani Jayanti is celebrated on Vaishakh Amavasya.